-Above: U.S. Army Air Forces Consolidated B-24 Liberator of the 7th Bomb Group attacking a bridge of the Moulmein-Ye rail line some 56 km (35 mi) south of Moulmein on 27 January 1945 (National Archives ARC Identifier 292589), and Gus Potthoff‘s painting of a B-24 dive-bombing the “Kwai” bridges.
+Above: U.S. Army Air Forces Consolidated B-24 Liberator of the 7th Bomb Group attacking a bridge of the Moulmein-Ye rail line some 56 km (35 mi) south of Moulmein on 27 January 1945 (National Archives ARC Identifier 292589), and Gus Potthoff‘s painting of a B-24 dive-bombing the ‘Kwai’ bridges.

 Far below, Gustav Potthoff witnessed Carl’s attacks on the bridges from the perspective of the ground.
 These men know the true story of the building and bombings of the Burma-Thailand Railway (Burma-Siam Railway) bridges.
 Their first-hand accounts differ considerably from that of the largely inaccurate 1957 Academy Award-winning film The Bridge on the River Kwai.

-Carl Fritsche arrived in India via stops in Cairo and “Palestine.”
+One of the U.S. Army Air Forces Liberators that flew in the region and attacked the structures had Carl Fritsche, an Ohioan, at the controls.
+Carl Fritsche arrived in India via stops in Cairo and British ‘Palestine’, which is present day Israel.
 He began flying with the 10th Air Force’s 7th Bombardment Group.
-Carl piloted a B-24 he named “The Crusader.”
+Carl piloted a B-24 he named ‘The Crusader’.
 The name and painting applied to the airplane came from an image inside Jerusalem’s All Nations Church.
 In addition to attacking shipping and dropping supplies to frontline units, Carl and his squadron mates regularly attacked the Burma-Thailand Railway (Burma-Siam Railway).
-They also “dive-bombed” the bridges over the Mae Klong (commonly referred to as “Kwai”) River.
+They also ‘dive-bombed’ the bridges over the Mae Klong (commonly referred to as ‘Kwai’) River.

 During the early months of World War II, the Japanese Imperial Army captured Dutch and British colonies.
 The ensnared populations essentially became mistreated and malnourished slaves.
 They consisted of Dutch Commonwealth, Dutch, British, British Commonwealth, Indian, Americans and others.
 Whether ill, injured or healthy, thousands involuntarily went to work on construction projects.